cincibrainlab/datascience/content/post/long-eeg-results-from-3d-matrices-using-matlab-and-melt/index.md

 ### R.matlab package can import MAT files into R

 The [R.matlab Package](https://github.com/HenrikBengtsson/R.matlab) is not regularly maintained but in this sense it is a finished product.
 It can easily important multidimensional MAT files into R. The one caveat is that you must save your MAT file on the MATLAB side using the '-v6' tag to make sure the format is compatible.
 There appears to be [complicating factors](https://github.com/HenrikBengtsson/R.matlab/issues/20) in updating the package to use the more modern '7.3' MAT format.

+As a refresher the save command in MATLAB is very simple to use and can either save the entire MATLAB environment (no arguments but filename) or individual variables.

+Here is the call to saving my CFC data structure at the end of my MATLAB script:

+`save(target_file, 'mvarMatrix', 'rowName','phaseName', 'frex', '-v6');`

+For convenience, I have specified my target file to export directly to my R-Build directory so it will be available to my R project.
+In my system, I have two Build directories - one for MATLAB outputs that are large and temporary and one for smaller, final data that will end up being analyzed in R (and in a cloud folder).